xonsh/xonsh/docs/tutorial.rst

   can use!

 You can make use of additional variables beyond these by adding them to the ``PROMPT_FIELDS`` environment variable.
+This is also how you set the ``time_format`` variable.
 The values in this dictionary should be strings (which will be inserted into the prompt verbatim), or functions of no arguments (which will be called each time the prompt is generated, and the results of those calls will be inserted into the prompt).
 For example:

 .. code-block:: console